Published by Christina Riley. Last Updated on August 3, 2023.

-Our Bull City is known for Duke University, tech, and medicine among many more things.
-If you know anything about us, you’ll know we love highlighting Durham’s awesome food scene.
+North Carolina‘s Bull City is known for Duke University, tech, and medicine among many more things.
+If you know anything about us, you’ll know we love highlighting Durham‘s awesome food scene.
 And in this post, we’re focusing on a group of black-owned restaurants in Durham that deserve some special recognition.

-Because these places deserve your business regardless of what day falls on your calendar.
+These delicious places deserve your business regardless of what day falls on your calendar.
 Based on the lines forming inside and outside their doors on a nearly daily basis, I don’t think we’re alone.

 Black-Owned Restaurants in Durham NC